satamas/fortran-plugin/README.md

 =========================

 To start work with your Fortran project use `New > Project from existing sources` action.
-In CLion it is also possible to import project using `CMake`.
-It allows to compile and run project.
+In CLion it is also possible to load project using `CMake`.
+The `CMake` instruction for Clion is available [here](https://www.jetbrains.com/help/clion/quick-cmake-tutorial.html).
+For Fortran Prokects you need to add a line `enable_language (Fortran)` in your `CMakeLists.txt`.
+Using `CMake` project in CLion allows to compile and run project from the IDE.

 Fortran source files might be in two forms: free form and fixed form.
 Fixed form is deprecated, so some features are available only for free form now.